Skip to content

 dhcp-option DOMAIN corp.example

-That usually makes normal internet access slower and more fragile.
+redirect-gateway is a common default company VPN config.
+It pushes a full-tunnel default route, which means it forces to send all traffic through the VPN gateway instead of only company traffic.
+But that usually makes normal internet access slower and more fragile.
 Public traffic such as Microsoft Teams calls, public Docker image pulls, package downloads, and ordinary web browsing can all end up going through the corporate VPN path even though they do not need to.

 Manual routes required

 The tradeoff is that you need to know the company private subnets in advance and add them manually.
 If you miss one, that internal network will stay on your normal local route and will not be reachable through the VPN.
+Depending on your environment, you may be able to mitigate part of this caveat with domain-based routing instead of relying only on static subnet routes.
+OpenVPN Access Server documents this here: Tutorial: Configure Domain Routing in Access Server.
+This requires Access Server 3.1+ and DNS server proxy support.

-Why dhcp-option DOMAIN Matters#
+dhcp-option DOMAIN internal.example

 That matters for two reasons: